konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 Just install the theme, add the content.
 That's it!

----

 ## Resources

-<a href="https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal/tree/main/gatsby-theme-portfolio-minimal#readme">How To Get Started</a> · <a href="#features">Features</a> · <a href="https://gatsby-theme-portfolio-minimal.netlify.app/">Live Demo</a> · <a href="https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal/tree/main/example-site">Exemplary Project</a> · <a href="#issues">Issues</a>
+<a href="https://gatsby-theme-portfolio-minimal.netlify.app/">Live Demo</a> · <a href="https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal/tree/main/gatsby-theme-portfolio-minimal#readme">How To Get Started</a> · <a href="#issues">Issues</a>

 ## Features

 #### 🕹️ Quick and Easy Setup - Add content and deploy.

-Just install the theme, add content for each section, and deploy!
+Just install the theme, add content for each section, and deploy your site!
 This theme works seamlessly with hosts like Netlify.

 #### 🧰 Predefined Sections - The building blocks for your portfolio.